 In this Travel Nursing Tax Guide we will cover: Travel Nurse Tax Deductions such as Tax-Free Stipends and Reimbursements, Tax Homes, Reasons for Taxable Income and Tips to pay less tax and decrease any chance of an audit.
 This Travel nurse Tax Guide is only a guide.
 If there are any unanswered questions please consult a Tax Professional.

-If you’d like to read about how Trump’s Tax Cut Affects Travel Healthcare Professionals, click here.
+To read about how former President Trump’s Tax Cut Affects Travel Healthcare Professionals, click here.

-Travel Nurse Tax Deduction #1: Tax-Free Stipends for Housing, Meals & Incidentals.
+Travel Nursing Tax Deduction #1: Tax-Free Stipends for Housing, Meals & Incidentals.

 It is important to note that this travel nursing tax guide can be used for multiple states.
 Specifically in California, Tax-Free Stipends can be as much as $1800 per week for housing in San Francisco and $500 per week for Meals and Incidentals, M&IE. Utilizing a tax free stipend is incredibly important within travel nursing taxes.

 Make sure you track every travel expense including airfare, gas money and public transportation to and from your travel nursing destination for your travel nursing taxes.
 Make sure to deduct any travel reimbursements from the travel nursing agency.
 In 2017 the IRS allows for write-offs at the standard mileage rate of 53.5 cents per mile.
 For a 1,500 mile trip, you can deduct $802.50

 Travel Nurse Tax Deduction #3: Professional Expenses